Swing Trading Strategies That Deliver Results

 So how do you increase your probability of success?

-In this market report, I want to introduce you to a simple technique you can include in your trading plan that takes very little time but will significantly increases your probability of success.
+In this article, I want to introduce you to a simple technique you can include in your trading plan that takes very little time but significantly increases your probability of success.
 So what is it?
+One of my favourite trading tools is the Gann swing chart.

 How to apply swing trading strategies